 We do not share your personal information.
-We share only your name, ORCID ID, e-mail and address in article.
+We share only your name, ORCID ID, e-mail, and address in the article.

 All the articles published in JCES are licensed under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 International (CC BY-NC-ND 4.0) License.

 The Service may allow registered users to directly access their account information and make corrections or updates at any time.

 Keeping such information up to date is solely the responsibility of the user.
 Registered users may also close their account directly through the Service or by contacting the administrator.